 - Written by IELTS Mentor

 IELTS Speaking Part 2: IELTS Cue Card/ Candidate Task Card.

-Describe an event when someone you believed betrayed you.
+Describe an event/time when someone you believed betrayed you.

 You should say: